 Strategy 4.
 Use Mobile Learning

 Using the newest capabilities of the smartphone platform like a customized learning delivery app and real-time content sharing, you are able to create a new, more engaging learning experience.
-There are many benefits to taking a mobile approach to learning, including consistency of training, making use of employee downtime, highly accessible content, and faster consumption/training times.
+There are many benefits to taking a mobile approach to learning, including consistency of training, making use of employee downtime, highly accessible content, work-life balance, flexibility, and faster consumption/training times.

 With the iSpring Learn mobile app, users can view courses online, save content on mobile devices, and study it at their convenience.
 The results are tracked offline and sent to the LMS when the connection is restored.
 With support for gamification and certificates, your learners will be truly engaged by the mobile experience, but we’ll discuss gamification and certificates a little bit later.